For information on becoming a certified forest therapy guide please go here

 - The importance of free play and how to facilitate it to release our innate ludic capacity

-Mind Session - Following Curiosity
+Mind as a Gateway - Following Curiosity

 An exploratory invitation to delve into the realm of our imagination and how it relates to the Earth.
 Following our curiosity, we will practice the age-old arts of tracking and storytelling to more deeply relate to the natural world both outside ourselves and within our minds.
 We will begin to read the book of nature by becoming more aware of the ever-active ecology of an area and have some stories to share about what we discover.

-- Holistic tracking (including the 6 core tracking questions)
+- Holistic tracking

 - The Art of Questioning and the sacred question